 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.

-Goodwill letters are the first line of defense for many trying to rebuild their credit by getting negative remarks like late payments removed.
+Goodwill letters to creditors are the first line of defense for many trying to rebuild their credit by getting negative remarks like late payments removed.
 Goodwill letters are simple letters that just about anyone can author but their success is also very hard to predict.
 Still, because they are so easy to create and send out it’s often worth giving goodwill letters a shot.

-What is a goodwill letter?
+What is a goodwill letter to a creditor?

 A goodwill letter is your opportunity to send in a short and sweet letter to request for your lender (or sometimes collection agency) to remove late payments from your credit report.
 The reasoning for the request is based on reasons that have nothing to do with any mistake made by the lender.
 Instead, you are requesting for negative information to be removed based on the “goodwill” of the lender.

 What goodwill letters are not meant for

 Goodwill letters are typically not effective for certain types of derogatory marks, such as bankruptcies, liens, and judgments and are mostly used to remove late payments.
 Also, you generally do not want to send in a goodwill letter for late payments or charge offs that are not paid in full.